seodn/webcontent/smooth-auto-panel-paint/body-kit-installation.md

 ### Our Location
 ## Easy to Find Near the Southern Motorway
+Our workshop is centrally located on East Tamaki Road, providing easy access for drivers throughout South Auckland looking for professional body kit fitting, paint matching, and vehicle styling upgrades.

 Our workshop at 26C East Tamaki Road is easily accessible for drivers in Papatoetoe, Hunters Corner, Manukau, Otara, East Tamaki, and across South Auckland.
 We are just minutes from the Southern Motorway (SH1) for convenient drop-offs.

 ---

 ### Customer Reviews
 ## What Our Local Clients Say About Our Work
+We proudly help car owners, performance enthusiasts, and commercial vehicle operators achieve professional-quality body kit installations with reliable workmanship and attention to detail.
 *   *“I bought an aftermarket bumper online and the fit was terrible.
 The team spent the time modifying it, and now my car body kit installation Papatoetoe job looks like it came from the factory!”* — **Liam T., Papatoetoe**
 *   *“We needed a reliable truck body kit installation South Auckland service for our new rig.
 Smooth Auto matched our company colours perfectly.
 Highly recommended.”* — **David H., East Tamaki**
 *   *“Great service and they gave me a free courtesy car while they painted and fitted my new side skirts.”* — **Chloe R., Manukau**